 While a harms based approach is necessary for data protection frameworks, such approaches should be restricted to the positive obligations, penal provisions and responsive regulation of the Authority.
-The Bill does not provide any guidance on either the interpretation of the term 'harm,' 14 or "significant harm" 15 or on the various activities covered within the definition of the term.
+The Bill does not provide any guidance on either the interpretation of the term 'harm,' 12 or on the various activities covered within the definition of the term.
 Terms such as 'loss of reputation or humiliation' 'any discriminatory treatment' are a subjective standard and are open to varied interpretations.
 This ambiguity in the definition will make it difficult for the data principal to demonstrate harm and for the DPA to take necessary action as several provisions are based upon harm being caused or likely to be caused.

-This is particularly concerning as the Bill envisions a tiered approach to harms - "harm" and "significant harm".Some of the significant provisions where 'harm' is a precondition for the provision to come into effect are -
+Some of the significant provisions where 'harm' is a precondition for the provision to come into effect are -

-- Clause 25: Data Fiduciary is required to notify the Authority about the breach of i. personal data processed by the data fiduciary, if such breach is likely to cause harm to any data principal.
-The Authority after taking into account the severity of the harm that may be caused to the data principal will determine whether the data principal should be notified about the breach. - ii.
+i.
+Clause 25: Data Fiduciary is required to notify the Authority about the breach of personal data processed by the data fiduciary, if such breach is likely to cause harm to any data principal.
+The Authority after taking into account the severity of the harm that may be caused to the data principal will determine whether the data principal should be notified about the breach.

+- ii.
 Clause 32 (2): A data principal can file a complaint with the data fiduciary for a contravention of any of the provisions of the Act, which has caused or is likely to cause 'harm' to the data principal. - iii.
 Clause 64 (1): A data principal who has suffered harm as a result of any violation of the provision of the Act by a data fiduciary, has the right to seek compensation from the data fiduciary.